Cincinesh/tue/README.md

     conjugate(const quat& q);

-Returns the conjugate of the given quat, i.e., a quat with the same scalar part, but the vector part negated.
+Returns the conjugate of the given quat.

 ### Rotations ###